Yassine3965/Viewloop/README.md

 # ViewLoop - Session State Synchronization Platform

-Enterprise-grade session management system with pulse-based architecture for client-server state synchronization.
+Enterprise-grade session management system with validation cycle-based architecture for client-server state synchronization.

 ## 📋 Overview

 ViewLoop is a technical infrastructure platform designed for session state management and activity synchronization.
+The platform is application-agnostic and operates independently of any specific content type, user behavior patterns, or external platform interactions.
 The system implements a server-authoritative model where the backend serves as the single source of truth for all session data.

 ## 🔧 Architecture

 ### Core Components

 1. **Session Manager** - Handles session lifecycle and state transitions
-2. **Pulse Engine** - Implements periodic validation between client and server
+2. **Validation Engine** - Implements periodic validation between client and server
-3. **Activity Monitor** - Tracks and synchronizes activity states
+3. **State Observer** - Observes state transitions
 4. **State Repository** - Secure storage for session data

 ### Technical Stack

 - **Frontend**: Next.js with React components
 - **Backend**: Node.js with Firestore integration
-- **Extension**: Chrome Extension for passive monitoring
+- **Extension**: Optional Chrome Extension for client-side state signaling and session coordination (does not make decisions or control session outcomes)
 - **Protocol**: REST API with digital signatures

 ## 📁 Project Structure